unixorn/awesome-zsh-plugins/README.md

 * [fzf-finder](https://github.com/leophys/zsh-plugin-fzf-finder) - Plugin to have a cool search keybinding with [fzf](https://github.com/junegunn/fzf) and (optionally) [bat](https://github.com/sharkdp/bat).
 Searches in the local tree of subdirectories for files.
 * [fzf-history-search](https://github.com/joshskidmore/zsh-fzf-history-search) - Replaces `Ctrl+R` with an [fzf](https://github.com/junegunn/fzf)-driven history search that includes date/times.
 * [fzf-marks](https://github.com/urbainvaes/fzf-marks) - Little script to create, navigate and delete bookmarks in `bash` and `zsh`, using the fuzzy finder [fzf](https://github.com/junegunn/fzf).
+* [fzf-prezto](https://github.com/lildude/fzf-prezto) - Prezto plugin that finds where [fzf](https://github.com/junegunn/fzf) has been installed and enables its auto-completion and key-bindings.
 * [fzf-tab](https://github.com/Aloxaf/fzf-tab) - Replace ZSH's default completion selection menu with [fzf](https://github.com/junegunn/fzf).
 * [fzf-widgets](https://github.com/ytet5uy4/fzf-widgets) - Adds some ZLE widgets for [fzf](https://github.com/junegunn/fzf).
 * [fzf-z](https://github.com/andrewferrier/fzf-z) - Brings together the *z* plugin and *fzf* to allow you to easily browse recently used directories at any point on the command line.